 Applications are due at least FIVE MONTHS prior to the exam and you must have ALL of your requirements completed BEFORE you apply.
 So this means you need to start early!
 If you still need to complete some college courses, you need to start even earlier.
 Give yourself at least a year to get your clinical hours and sign up for your 90 hours of lactation education about a year before you plan to test.

-The exam itself currently costs about $600, due when you apply.
+The exam itself currently costs about $660 in Tier 1 countries (which includes the United States), due when you apply.
+The Candidate Information Guide has additional information on costs for other countries.
 Completing your exam requirements may also be costly, especially if you need to take some college courses or need a mentor for your clinical hours.
 So determine the potential costs, start saving or clear off a credit card.
 Look into available scholarships (Yes!
 We have one!) and don't be afraid to ask for support from relatives and friends.
 This is a career, not a job, and it is worth the investment of your time and resources.

 Breastfeeding Outlook offers a scholarship for our 90-hour programs each year.
 Click here to get more information or apply.
 We also have gift certificates.
 Just ask for them for your birthday or the holidays.

 The IBLCE automatically audits a certain percentage of all applications.
 After you submit your application, you will be immediately notified if you will be audited.
 So have all of your back-up documentation available when you submit your application so an audit will not threaten your hard work and preparation.